tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LP-08-Stu_Simulation_of_Stock_Price_Trajectory.md

 ### 9. Students Do: Stock Price Forecasting (15 mins)

-In this activity, students execute a Monte Carlo simulation to analyze the probability distribution of potential hits (out of `5` shots) of a target for a beginner archer with a `20%` accuracy and determine the range of hits for the archer that has a `95%` chance of happening in a single session.
+In this activity, students execute a Monte Carlo simulation to forecast stock price by multiplying each preceding day by a randomly generated daily return of normal probability distribution, approximated by a mean and standard deviation of historical `TSLA` daily returns.

 **Instructions:**